-The vast majority of heavy vehicle deliveries (with the exception of Material Importation) are expected to enter the site from the west and south sides, via the newly upgraded and completed, Northern Road via the ACP Main SEP.
+The vast majority of heavy vehicle deliveries have entered the site from the west and south sides, via the newly upgraded and completed, Northern Road.

-The heavy vehicle traffic generated by the ACP Works element of project is expected to result in an increase in heavy vehicle volumes as per Table 26.
+The ACP Works expected to result in an increase in heavy vehicle volumes as per Table 23.

-Table 26 - ACP Expected Heavy Vehicle Volumes
+Table 23: ACP Expected Heavy Vehicle Volumes